galaxyproject/training-material/topics/admin/tutorials/job-destinations/tutorial.md

 Sometimes, your available resources are spread out across multiple locations and resource managers.
 In such cases, you need a way to route your jobs to the appropriate location.
 Galaxy offers several methods for routing jobs, ranging from simple static mappings to custom Python functions via [dynamic job destinations](https://docs.galaxyproject.org/en/latest/admin/jobs.html#dynamic-destination-mapping).

-Recently, the Galaxy project has introduced a library named [Total-Perspective-Vortex (TPV)](https://total-perspective-vortex.readthedocs.io/) to simplify this process.
-TPV provides a admin-friendly YAML configuration that works for most scenarios.
+Recently, the Galaxy project has introduced a library named [{TPV}](https://total-perspective-vortex.readthedocs.io/) to simplify this process. {TPV} provides a admin-friendly YAML configuration that works for most scenarios.
 For more complex cases, TPV also allows you to embed Python code into the configuration YAML file and implement fine-grained control over jobs.

 Lastly, TPV offers a shared global database of default resource requirements (more below).
 By leveraging this database, admins don't have to figure out the requirements for each tool